alminaildirar/travelscape/README.md

 # TravelScape - Hotel & Destination Explorer

-A modern, responsive travel and hotel booking interface built with vanilla HTML, CSS, and JavaScript.
-Features a mobile-first design approach with advanced filtering, sorting, and detail view capabilities.

 ## Features

 - **Fully Responsive Design** - Seamlessly adapts from mobile (320px) to large desktop (1920px+)